sonic-net/SONiC/doc/platform/common_config.md

 The design will also copy the merged config.bcm or config.yml and sai.profile to /var/run/ share folder for debugging and testing purpose

+## 3.1 How to enable the common config feature in Platform
+By default, the common config feature is disabled.
+The feature can be enabled by creating a dummy common_config_support file in the BSP /usr/share/sonic/platform folder.

 ## 4 Serviceability and DEBUG
 ### 4.1 Syslogs
 During system booting syncd initialization, the Per-switching silicon common config design will log the common config merged information to the syslogs for identifying which common config be merged to the ODM config.bcm for syncd initialization.